 Once an approved internship is identified, students enroll in INT 89a,b in the fall or spring or INT 92g in the summer with instructor's permission.
 Students whose major or minor offers an internship option should first seek to enroll in those courses instead.

 INT 92g is an undergraduate 1-credit course offered in the summer that allows students to receive Brandeis credit for a summer internship through additional academic coursework.
 For international students, enrolling in INT 92g provides academic credit for an internship in their Major area of study during the summer.

 Students interested in this option should obtain an offer letter from your internship organization, including details of your internship duties, dates and supervision.
 Students then submit the online Learning Agreement.
 Once the internship is approved for the course, you will receive an consent code to enroll yourself through self-service in Sage during the normal summer registration period to enroll in INT 92g.
 International Students must work with The International Students and Scholars Office (ISSO) to apply for proper visa clearance before beginning the internship.

 An appropriate internship must include site work that is:

-- site work a minimum of 100 hours over the course
+- a minimum of 100 hours and

 - at least 5 weeks during the summer.